nycdotnet/docker-cheat-sheet/README.md

 ```

 Build with `docker build .` just like with Linux.
 Once built, `docker run <image>` to run as a script, or `docker run -it <image> cmd.exe` to run interactively.

+## Miscellanea

+To limit the memory that a particular container will use, `docker build` and `docker run` both take a `-m` switch, such as `-m 2GB`.

+To set up a volume mapped between your computer and the container, you can use `-v localpath:containerpath`.
+For a Windows container, this might be `-v c:/path/on/my/computer:c:/path/in/container`.